 Ketterlin-Geller, L. R., Alonzo, J., Braun-Monegan, J., & Tindal, G. (2007).
 Recommendations for accommodations: Implications of (in)consistency .
 Remedial and Special Education , 28 (4), 194–206. https://doi.org/10.1177/07419325070280040101

-In this study, we investigated the consistency of accommodation assignments for students with individualized education programs (IEPs).
+The consistency of accommodation assignments for students with individualized education programs (IEPs) were examined.
 Accommodations examined included extended-time, individual/small group, multiple sessions, read-aloud, and simplified text.

 Participants included 38 grade 3 students with Individualized Education Programs (IEPs), and the 14 teachers who made accommodations decisions for them, from six elementary schools across two districts in the Pacific Northwest (U.S.).
 Sixteen students were identified as having communication disorders, 11 were labeled with a specific learning disability, 3 were classified as having a behavioral disorder, and 8 students had a combination of learning disabilities with communication or behavioral disorders.

-The dependent variables were a Survey of Teacher Recommendations for Accommodation (developed by the researchers); IEPs; and reading competency measures, including silent reading fluency and a maze task for comprehension.
+The dependent variables were (a) a Survey of Teacher Recommendations for Accommodation developed by the researchers; (b) IEPs; and (c) reading competency measures, including silent reading fluency and a maze task for comprehension.

 The researchers reported inconsistencies between teachers' recommendations and the accommodations listed on the IEPs.
 Similar results were observed when comparing either IEPs or teacher recommendations with students' performance.
 Limitations of the study were reported, and future research possibilities were suggested.